falbav/falbav.github.io/_fun/code-chicha.md

 ## Data Input
-I created a dataset of song's lyrics based on my -kinda famous- Spotify playlist.
-I compiled the biggest hits in this playlist/dataset.
+I created a dataset of songs' lyrics based on my -kinda famous- Spotify playlist (hope the followers keep increasing!).
+I compiled the biggest hits in this playlist/dataset, this of course, personal taste plus a little bit of research I made.
 The raw data is included in the Github site.

-Please, listen to the playlist while reading this:
+Please, listen to the playlist while reading this, and enjoy it:
 <iframe src="https://open.spotify.com/embed/playlist/5owR7sSGZ0cCE8E5gsNW8x" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 ## Some Fun Facts
 I selected modern songs and classics for this playlist.
 As you can see in the histogram, there is a gap from mid 80s to 2010s.
-Not surprisingly, this is also one of the worst times in Peru's history: economic and social crisis and after recovery.
+Not surprisingly, this is also one of the worst times in Peru's history: the biggest economic and social crisis and the after recovery.
-Seems like prosperity brings out this music...

 <br/><img src='/images/SongsHist.png'>

-I also check and plotted how long are these songs.
-New modern songs (after 2000) are 45 seconds shorter compare with the old ones in average.
+I also check and plotted how long these songs are.
+New modern songs (after 2000s) are 45 seconds shorter compared with the old ones in average.
 Why?
 Well this is actually a product of the modern world, it's just following the demand for modern hits to be shorter.
 (Check this link: https://www.digitalmusicnews.com/2019/01/18/streaming-music-shorter-songs-study/)

 <br/><img src='/images/DurHistOver.png'>

 ## Text and Sentimental Analysis
 I compiled lyrics from all the songs on my playlist.
 Why?
-Well, I have always been interested on how music represents the current feelings on the economy (from real people - not inflation time series!).
-Social phenomena are sometimes quite hard to quantify, most of the research done on the peruvian chicha culture (the cultural change when rural migrants arrived to Lima) are mostly based on socio/antropology studies, which rely mostly on interviews.
+Well, I have always been interested on how music represents the current feelings of the economy (from real people - not inflation time series!).
+Social phenomena are sometimes quite hard to quantify, most of the research done on the peruvian chicha culture (the cultural change movement that emerged when rural migrants arrived to Lima) are mostly based on socio/antropology studies, which rely mostly on interviews.
 However, what can we see on numbers about how people face these times?
 A nice simple approach is to use text and sentimental analysis.

-Lyrics expressed the popular sentiment of the time and the chicha gnre reflected quite well the feeling of the migrant.
+Lyrics express the popular sentiment of the time and the chicha genre reflected quite well the feeling of the migrants.
 One popular amthen of these times, a song called "Provinciano" (meaning something like "the one who came from the rural area") by Chacalon, portraits the experience of thousands of people...

 > Soy muchacho provinciano, (I am a provincial boy) <br/>
 > me levanto muy temprano, (I wake up very early) <br/>